hyf-project5/hyfer/README.API-DESIGN.md

 	→  `200 OK`
 	→  `403 BAD REQUEST` // bad data given
 	→  `400 FORBIDDEN` // role not teacher

-- **Teacher** ➜ 6) I want to be able to assign teachers to a running module.

-	- this is basically editing of the running module list, too, covered by ➜ **teacher** 5.

 - **Teacher** ➜ 7) I want to be able to edit (default) module details (duration, name, etc).